valentinhon/webpage/src/index.md

 # Research

-I am interested in various scheduling and resource partitioning problems related to high performance computing (HPC) and large-scale storage systems.
+I am interested in various scheduling and resource partitioning problems related in the domain of distributed computing and high performance computing (HPC).
 I am interested in optimizing the execution of applications, and understand the problems application users face when running their code on large-scale platforms.

 During my PhD, I mixed theoretical studies and experimentation to design models and approximation algorithms in order to propose cost-efficient scheduling strategies for various types of applications.